jamiller619/kairo/README.md

 Chrome extension in TypeScript, a build step was necessary.
 The current best options were Vite and Esbuild, neither of which worked, without issue, in Deno.
 Vite works in Node.js, so here we are.
 As a result, this monorepo requires both Node.js and Deno.

+## What's with the name?

+It's a play on the word "Kairos," Greek for the right or opportune time.